ophub/amlogic-s9xxx-openwrt/README.md

 The `kernel` / `u-boot` and other resources used by this system are mainly copied from the project of [unifreq/openwrt_packit](https://github.com/unifreq/openwrt_packit), Some files are shared by users in [Pull](https://github.com/ophub/amlogic-s9xxx-openwrt/pulls) and [Issues](https://github.com/ophub/amlogic-s9xxx-openwrt/issues) of [amlogic-s9xxx-openwrt](https://github.com/ophub/amlogic-s9xxx-openwrt) / [amlogic-s9xxx-armbian](https://github.com/ophub/amlogic-s9xxx-armbian) / [luci-app-amlogic](https://github.com/ophub/luci-app-amlogic) / [kernel](https://github.com/ophub/kernel) and other projects. `unifreq` opened the door for us to use OpenWrt in TV Boxes, and was deeply influenced by him.
 My firmware has inherited his consistent standards in production and use.
 To thank these pioneers and sharers, I have recorded them in [CONTRIBUTORS.md](https://github.com/ophub/amlogic-s9xxx-armbian/blob/main/CONTRIBUTORS.md).
 Thanks again everyone for giving new life and meaning to the Boxes.

+## Other distributions

+- [unifreq](https://github.com/unifreq/openwrt_packit) has made `OpenWrt` system for more boxes such as `Amlogic`, `Rockchip` and `Allwinner`, which is a benchmark in the box circle and is recommended for use.
+- The [amlogic-s9xxx-armbian](https://github.com/ophub/amlogic-s9xxx-armbian) project provides the `Armbian` system used in the box, which is also applicable to the relevant devices that support OpenWrt.
+- [rockchip-armbian](https://github.com/ophub/rockchip-armbian) provides the method of making, installing and using Rockchip's Armbian system.

 ## Links

 - [OpenWrt](https://github.com/openwrt/openwrt)